Pelosi arrives in Taiwan on tense visit that may threaten relations with China

 international tensions

-On Monday, a senior Taiwanese government official and a US official confirmed that Pelosi was going to visit Taiwan, despite warnings from the Biden administration, which is concerned about China’s response to a visit from Taiwan. so high profile.
+On Monday, a senior Taiwanese government official and a US official confirmed that Pelosi was going to visit Taiwan, despite warnings from the Biden administration, which is concerned regarding China’s response to a visit from Taiwan. so high profile.

 Following the news, China warned of the “appalling political impact” of Pelosi’s visit to Taiwan and said its military “will not sit idly by” if Beijing believes its “sovereignty and territorial integrity” are being threatened.